 Difficult to achieve, but possible.
 If you create a truly unique, engaging, amusing 404 page, visitors will want to tell the world.
 This can be a great source of new links.
 More on truly excellent 404 pages at the end of this article…

-Creating a custom 404 page is fairly easy, but does require a little coding and design.
+Creating a custom 404 page is fairly easy but does require a little coding and design.

 You begin by creating a new webpage on your site (either on your CMS such as WordPress, or a regular HTML page/PHP script).

-However, before we go about creating your custom 404 error page, there are some things that you need to keep in mind:
+Now, before we go about creating your custom 404 error page, there are some things that you need to keep in mind:

 - Try to keep it light-hearted